Violet Milner, Viscountess Milner: Family

-Lady Edward Cecil was appointed Grand Dame of the Order of St John, and Chevalier of the Légion d'honneur.
+Violet was appointed Grand Dame of the Order of St John, and Chevalier of the Légion d'honneur.

-Lord Edward died on 13 December 1918 of the Spanish influenza, and she married Lord Milner on 26 February 1921.
-Lady Edward and Lord Milner were married 12 days after Lord Milner's retirement from Prime Minister Lloyd George's government on 14 February 1921.
+Lord Edward died on 13 December 1918 of the Spanish influenza, and she married Lord Milner at St James's Church, Paddington on 26 February 1921.
+Violet and Lord Milner were married 12 days after Lord Milner's retirement from Prime Minister Lloyd George's government on 14 February 1921.
 They had a great marriage.
 On 22 May 1928 she turned over important information relating to the First World War and Lord Milner's role at the Doullens Conference in France to the Public Records Office.

 Upon Lord Milner's death in May 1925, Violet inherited nearly £46,000 (£2.8 million in 2020).
 In 1929 she donated Sturry Court, Milner's residence in Canterbury, to The King's School, Canterbury.
 The site now houses the Junior Kings School.
-She continued to maintain Great Wigsell, her manor home in Salehurst, and 13 Manchester Square, their joint house in London.
+She continued to maintain Great Wigsell, her manor home in Salehurst, and 14 Manchester Square, their joint house in London.